-- 1. Awarded funds are allocated in relief of tuition only and should have funds posted to the student account by the first day of classes - 2.
-Students must earn and maintain a cumulative 3.250 Thunderbird GPA to retain awards.
-If the GPA is less than 3.250, the award will be cancelled until the GPA is raised to the required level.
-Any allocation cancelled by a lower than required GPA will be forfeited. - 3.
-Award amount and allocation Scholarships will apply to all credit hour tuition payments up to a maximum of 3 trimesters of enrollment for the MA, MS and Accelerated MBA programs or 4 trimesters of enrollment for the Traditional MBA program - 4.
-You may take one internship for a maximum of two consecutive trimesters.
-You are responsible for notifying the Financial Aid Office prior to your internship. - 5.
-All scholarship funds must be applied within the following time frame starting at the time of matriculation: - 5 trimesters 21 months for the MA, MS and Accelerated MBA programs including an internship OR one trimester of non-enrollment - 6 trimesters 24 months for the Traditional MBA program including an internship OR one trimester of non-enrollment - 6.
-Any departure from this prescribed schedule of scholarship must be approved by the Scholarship Committee in advance.
-A written petition must be submitted to the Financial Aid Office. - 7.
-Any financial penalties due to changes in schedule during a trimester (drop in credits or withdrawal) will be the responsibility of the student - 8.
-Awarded amount will be adjusted for any tuition increases or decreases in tuition charges based on enrollment and in accordance with policies listed here.
-Tuition increases typically occur each August. - 9.
-Students placed on academic probation or suspension for any reason forfeit scholarship awards as of the probation/suspension trimester - 10.
-Awards are "term specific" and will not be reassigned in the case of deferrals to future terms
+- 1. Scholarship funds are allocated in relief of tuition only and should have funds posted to the student account by the first day of classes. - 2.
+Scholarship funds are awarded toward tuition charges in regular trimesters.
+Funds are calculated based on program of study: applied equally over 3 or 4 trimesters.
+Students who wish to have any funds allocated for Winterim, Summerim and/or Internship tuition must inform the Financial Aid Office in advance of the start of those programs.
+Send an e-mail to finaid@thunderbird.edu or come by the office. - 3.
+Students must earn and maintain a cumulative 3.250 Thunderbird GPA to retain scholarship.
+If the GPA is less than 3.250, the scholarship will be cancelled until the GPA is raised to the required level.
+Any portion cancelled by a lower than required GPA will be forfeited. - 4.
+Scholarships are not pro-rated based on enrollment.
+If another allocation is preferred, contact the Financial Aid Office. - 5.
+Students may take 1 internship for a maximum of 2 consecutive trimesters or one trimester of non-enrollment without affecting their scholarship funds.
+Students are responsible for notifying the Financial Aid Office prior to the internship or taking the trimester off.

+- 6. All scholarship funds must be applied within the following time frame starting at the time of matriculation: - 5 trimesters-21 months-for the MA, MS and Accelerated MBA programs including an internship OR one trimester of non-enrollment - 6 trimesters-24 months-for the Traditional MBA program including an internship OR one trimester of non-enrollment - Any departure from the original prescribed schedule of scholarship must be approved by the Scholarship Committee in advance.
+A written petition must be submitted to the Financial Aid Office. - 8.
+Any financial penalties due to changes in schedule during a trimester (drop in credits or withdrawal) will be the responsibility of the student; and a loss of scholarship funds. - 9.
+Awarded amount may be adjusted for any tuition increases or decreases in tuition charges based on enrollment and in accordance with policies listed here.
+Tuition increases typically occur each August. - 10.
+Students placed on academic suspension for any reason forfeit scholarship as of the suspension trimester. - 11.
+Awards are "term specific" and will not be reassigned in the case of deferrals to future terms.